comses-education/github-starter-course/README.md

 Git is a **distributed Version Control System (VCS)**.

-A **version control system** is a software tool that helps you track changes to a pile o' files.
-These can be any kinds of files: images, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, Word documents, PDFs, etc. Whenever you make changes to a file that you want to keep track of you can tell the version control system, _"Hey!
-Please keep track of the current state of this file."_ and it will efficiently store the difference between the current state of the file after your changes and the way the file was the last time you told the version control system, _"Hey!
-Please keep track of the current state of this file."_
+A **version control system** is a software tool that helps you track changes to a set of files.
+These can be any kinds of files: images, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, Word documents, PDFs, etc.

+First, you tell the version control system which files you want to keep track of: this NetLogo model, and this README describing it.
+This is the first version of the file.
+Whenever you make subsequent changes to a tracked file, you can tell the version control system, _"Hey!
+Keep track of the current state of this file."_ and it will efficiently store the difference between the current state of the file and state of the file the last time you asked the version control system, _"Hey!
+Keep track of the current state of this file."_

-We usually keep track of plain-text files in a version control system like Git: these include source code, configuration files and scripts.
-It's fine to store binary formats in git as well but they are stored a little less efficiently and can make downloading ("checking out", or "cloning") your git repository slower.
+Most of the time we keep track of **plain-text files** in version control systems, like source code, configuration files and scripts.
+It's also OK to store binary formats in Git as well like images, zipfiles, or other binary data.

-**You should avoid** putting *generated* artifacts into Git like compiled executables (e.g. Windows .exe or macOS application bundle), or compiled C code / Java `.class` files.
-This is because these artifacts are *derivatives* and change as often as the source code changes.
-In addition, they tend to stop working as the host operating system or language runtimes and dependencies evolve.
-Instead, you should only put *source material* into Git, the things that are used to create the derivative.
+**You should avoid** putting *generated* artifacts into Git like compiled executables (e.g. Windows .exe or macOS application bundle), or compiled C code / Java `.class` files though.
+These artifacts are *derivatives* and change when the source code changes.
+They also tend to stop working as the host operating system or language runtimes and dependencies evolve.
+Instead, we recommend that you only put *source material* into Git, the things used to **create** the derivative.
 So instead of committing the hauntingly evocative figure you generated for your publication, commit the code and permanent references to the input datasets needed to generate that hauntingly evocative figure.

 ### Why do we need version control systems?